 Teamwork and cooperation are the two attributes that determine, to a larger extent, an organization’s culture.
 Positive work culture will exhibit both these attributes strongly.
 Ask your employees what their say is.

 19. Are you satisfied with the way performance reviews are conducted in the organization?

-A satisfied employee will do more than what is expected of him/her.
+Satisfied employees excel in the workplace because they are challenged and given helpful feedback.
 The performance review is an important process that every organization follows.
 But it is also important to know if your employees think it is fair or not.